-Questions I’ll discuss in this blog post:
+Questions about container loading I’ll answer in this blog post:

-- What lashing materials are needed?
+- What lashing materials do you need?

 Container Loading – Tips on Preparations

 Before our Land Cruiser enters a container we take the following actions: